Directed by Alan Taylor | Written by Matthew Weiner | 48 min

 “Smoke Gets in Your Eyes” serves as a perfect introduction to the world of Mad Men.
 The opening scene — both a business conversation and a dizzying sign o’ the times — is an instant hook, similar to Deadwood’s lynch mob intro.
 The characters, whom we will get to know better as the season progresses, already appear striking and fully-formed.
 And the ending is a poignant revelation that adds additional layers of depth to Don’s complicated character.

-I remember it initially took me a while to even like Mad Men.
-I felt that nothing much had happened in the pilot, and the ensuing episodes became even more of a slog.
-Upon rewatch, however, it’s easy to see the series was as good as ever from the very start.
-Like all things Mad Men, the forming of the story takes time.
-But the potential for greatness is evident right from the get-go.
+I remember it initially took me a while to get into Mad Men.
+I felt that nothing much had happened in the pilot, and the ensuing episodes seemed to be even more of a slog.
+Upon rewatch, however, it’s easy to see that the series was a classic right from the very start.
+Like all things Mad Men, the forming of the story takes time but the potential for greatness is immediately evident.

 Mergers & Acquisitions